 What is Brand Color Psychology?

 Brand color psychology is the study of how color impacts the way we perceive brands.
 Colors have a powerful effect on our emotions.
 And these emotions play a major role in how we behave as consumers.
 Brand color psychology provides a framework for understanding how and why we interact with the brands in our lives.

 While the effect that colors have on our emotions differs from person to person based on gender, cultural context, personal experience, and neurological variances, there are some general guidelines that have been borne out by countless color psychology studies.

 You’re probably aware that the color red can evoke feelings of either romance or danger.
 Or that blue can call to mind emotions like serenity or coldness.

 Since color is among the fundamental visual stimuli in the human sequence of cognition, these questions are important.
-Color psychology has the answers.
+Brand color psychology has the answers.